 Thomas Bach spends 1st day at IOC headquarters

-LONDON (AP) — Thomas Bach spent his first day at IOC headquarters as the new president on Tuesday, reviewing preparations for the Sochi Olympics with predecessor Jacques Rogge and meeting with staff.
+LONDON (AP) — Thomas Bach has spent his first day at IOC headquarters as the new president, reviewing preparations for the Sochi Olympics with predecessor Jacques Rogge and meeting with staff.

-Bach moved into his new offices at the International Olympic Committee in Lausanne, Switzerland, exactly a week after he was elected president in Buenos Aires, Argentina.
+Bach moved into his new offices at the International Olympic Committee in Lausanne, Switzerland, on Tuesday, exactly a week after he was elected president in Buenos Aires, Argentina.

-Bach spent most of the day with Rogge, the Belgian who ran the IOC for 12 years.
-Rogge handed over key files to Bach and briefed him on the inner workings of the IOC administration.
+The German spent most of the day with Rogge, who handed over key files and briefed him on the inner workings of the IOC administration.

-Bach said the two men discussed the situation in Sochi, the Black Sea resort in southern Russian that will host the Winter Games in less than five months.
-He gave no details.
+He says discussions with Rogge focused on Sochi, the Black Sea resort in southern Russia that will host the Winter Games in less than five months.